arieeefrahman/arieeefrahman/README.md

-## Hi there, I’m Arief Rahman
+## Hi there, I’m Arief Rahman!
-- 🐱‍👤 Call me Arief.
-- 💻 I am a Backend Developer.
+I am an 8th-semester student driven to pursue a career as a Full-stack Developer.
+Currently, I am learning for the front-end side.
+Usually I use Go for back-end side.

 ### 📫 Feel free to contact me via: